RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

        interval.
 Allocation is adjusted dependent on actual use of core-hours.
 Applies to faculty accounts.
 .. [#] Because of limited physical resources, PI must specifically request allocation for GPU-hours.
        Applies to faculty accounts.
-.. [#] When a user no longer has an active UCINetID, files are removed.
+.. [#] When a user no longer has an active UCInetID, files are removed.